ksxnodemodules/nodemonorepo/packages/typescript/fs-tree-utils/README.md

 **Parameters:**
   * `name`: Path to the top directory of a tree.
   * `options.stat` (optional): Stat function to use (returns either `fs.Stats` or `Promise<fs.Stats>`), default to `fsExtra.stat`.
-  * `options.onerror` (optional): Function that transforms an error into an instance of `fsTreeUtils.Exception.ErrorCarrier`, these errors will be thrown instead if the function is not provided.
+  * `options.onerror` (optional): Function that transforms an error into a value, these errors will be thrown instead if the function is not provided.
-  * `options.onunknown` (optional): Function that creates an instance of `fsTreeUtils.Exception.Other` when encounter unknown filesystem entity, errors would be thrown instead if the function is not provided.
+  * `options.onunknown` (optional): Function that creates a value when encounter unknown filesystem entity, errors would be thrown instead if the function is not provided.

 #### Examples